First Thursdays Preview: Thursday, May 2 from 6-9pm

 Juri Koll, Curator

-Renowned artists from Southern California and Estonia will be specially selected for the exhibition to begin at ViCA’s galleries in Los Angeles, then travel to Estonia.
+Renowned artists from Southern California and Estonia have been specially selected for the exhibition to begin at ViCA’s galleries in Los Angeles, then travel to Estonia.
 Cultural figures will participate in talks, tours and workshops - a cultural exchange to promote progress, activism, and peace - finding common ground, new ways of seeing and expressing their innermost views to the world at large.

-Exchange will happen, from painting to sculpture, performance and film, to the written word.
+Exchanges will happen via painting to sculpture, performance and film, to the written word.
 A catalog will be published following the exhibition.

 This is especially prescient, as Estonia, along with other Baltic states, celebrates it’s 100th anniversary of independence, from their emergence as free, democratic countries in 1918-19.

-Artists included in this show are George Koll, Serge Koll, Toomas Kuusing, Al Paldrok/Anonymous Box, Taje Tross, Tönis Laanemaa, and Peeter Allik.
+Artists included in this show are George Koll, Serge Koll, Toomas Kuusing, Anonymous Boh, Taje Tross, Tönis Laanemaa, Leonhard Lapin, Raul Meel, and Peeter Allik.
 This work will be combined with work from the U.S. and abroad from artists including Sonja Schenk, Gloriane Harris, Terry O’Shea, Roman Traexler, William Turtle and others TBA through April 2019.